-8.1 Transfer of credits may be granted to students in recognition of prior studies completed at an appropriate level as recognised by the University.
-Transfer credits will be counted toward meeting the credit units required to earn an award from the University.
+- 8.1 Transfer of credits may be granted to students in recognition of prior studies completed at an appropriate level as recognised by the University.
+Transfer credits will be counted toward meeting the credit units required to earn an award from the University. - 8.2 Notwithstanding AR8.1 above, students admitted with advanced standing will not be entitled to any credit transfer on the basis of their previous qualifications attained prior to their admission to the University.
+Instead, students may be granted exemption from specific courses based on prior study.

-- 8.2 Notwithstanding AR8.1 above, students admitted with advanced standing will not be entitled to any credit transfer on the basis of their previous qualifications attained prior to their admission to the University.
-Instead, students may be granted exemption from specific courses based on prior study. - 8.3 Credit units for transfer are normally assigned with respect to specific courses for work equivalent in content and standard. - 8.4 Transfer credits must have been earned no earlier than eight years before the date of enrolment at the University.
-Individual academic units may stipulate a more stringent requirement for transfer credits, as deemed appropriate. - 8.5 The maximum number of transfer credits that students can obtain throughout their studies, including transfer credits for study exchange or arrangements under joint programmes with other institutions, is as follows: - Normative 4-year Degree: 60 credit units - Advanced Standing I: 45 credit units - Advanced Standing II: 30 credit units - Double Degree: Half of the credit units required for the award of the double degree to be stipulated by the cognizant academic units - 8.6 Transfer credits do not count in the calculation of a student's GPA, except where special arrangements have been made such as credit transfer arrangements under joint programmes with other institutions. - 8.7 Students may apply for credit transfer in accordance with the procedures announced by the University.
+- 8.3 Credit units for transfer are normally assigned with respect to specific courses for work equivalent in content and standard. - 8.4 Transfer credits must have been earned no earlier than eight years before the date of enrolment at the University.
+Individual academic units may stipulate a more stringent requirement for transfer credits, as deemed appropriate. - 8.5 The maximum number of transfer credits that students can obtain throughout their studies, including transfer credits for study exchange or arrangements under joint programmes with other institutions, is as follows: - -Normative 4-year Degree: 60 credit units - -Advanced Standing I: 45 credit units - -Advanced Standing II: 30 credit units - -Degree with a normal study duration longer than 4 years: Half of the credit units required for the award of the degree - -Double Degree: Half of the credit units required for the award of the double degree - 8.6 Transfer credits do not count in the calculation of a student's GPA, except where special arrangements have been made such as credit transfer arrangements under joint programmes with other institutions. - 8.7 Students may apply for credit transfer in accordance with the procedures announced by the University.